seequent/git-project/README.rst

 git-project saves the *state* of your repository and subrepositories.
 A *state* is the collection of feature branches for each repository.

-To save the *state*, call `git project save`
-This writes the current branches for all your subrepositories, as well as the latest commit on each branch, into the .gitproj file.
+To save the *state*, call :code:`git project save` This writes the current branches for all your subrepositories, as well as the latest commit on each branch, into the .gitproj file.
 The .gitproj file is then automatically committed for you.

-To return to this *state* later, just switch to the branch in your base repository where you saved the state, and run `git project load`.
+To return to this *state* later, just switch to the branch in your base repository where you saved the state, and run :code:`git project load`.
 If there are new commits on any of the branches in the *state*, git-project will prompt you to merge them in.

-If you want to load the exact commits from when you saved the branch (on detatched heads), use `git project load --commit`.
+If you want to load the exact commits from when you saved the branch (on detatched heads), use :code:`git project load --commit`.

 Optional parameters are: